DavidMorano/makewhatis/README.txt

 Unlike the previous version, this version loves to follow symbolic links.
-This ability to follow symbolic (or hard) links allows it to operate in an environment where actual MAN pages are held separately from the distribution directoy (in a writable filesystem) while the software distribution itself is held in a read-only filesystem.
+This ability to follow symbolic (or hard) links allows it to operate in an environment where actual MAN pages are held separately from the distribution directory (often in a writable filesystem) while the software distribution itself is held in a read-only filesystem.
 Several other (more legacy) software distributions also routinely used symbolic links for the 'man' subdirectoy located just under the head of the software distribution head.
 By not following those symbolic links, the associated manual pages were not made available to the |apropos(1)| utility.

 = Security concerns